This is the second third of Dr. Waynebsoro’s profile.

 - An elite capacity at remaining collected and focused, plus exceptional courage.

 - Wide-ranging scientific expertise, with a specialisation in gamma radiation biophysics.

 - Robust skills with S.H.I.E.L.D. ordnance and field equipment.
 She’s as good a shot as most field agents, and has a solid level of fitness.

 - Superior medical skills, including xenomedicine and battlefield medicine.

-- Superior computer science and security skills.
+- Superior computer science, cyberwarfare and network security skills.
 Kate could even hack her way through the Leader’s technology, though these systems likely weren’t intrusion-hardened.